6. 3D Worlds#

 //Calculate the MVP matrix and send it to the vertex shader

-mat4 mvp = camera.projection * camera.view * model;
+glm::mat4 MVP = camera.projection * camera.view * model;

 Compile and run your code to check that everything is working correctly.
+You can now comment out the codes used to calculate the view and projection matrices as this is no long used.

 6.7.
 Multiple objects#

 The last thing we are going to do in this lab is to add some more cubes to our 3D world.
-We can do this by defining the position of each cube and then, in the render loop, we loop through each cube and calculate its model matrix, calculate the MVP matrix and then render the current cube.
+We can do this by defining the position of each cube and then, in the render loop, we loop through each cube and calculate its model matrix, calculate the \(MV\!P\) matrix and then render the current cube.
 Add the following code to your program before the render loop.

 // Cube positions

-vec3 pos[] = {
+vec3 cubePositions[] = {

 vec3( 0.0f, 0.0f, 0.0f),